- LDA-NOC clear

 Pick Sultanpur Road if you:

-- Want maximum capital growth over 5–7 years.
+- Want maximum capital growth over 5 to 7 years.

 - Are comfortable holding land without immediate construction.

-- Believe in Lucknow's south-east corridor story (IT City, Wellness City).
+- Believe in the south-east corridor story (IT City, Wellness City, ORR).

-- Want an LDA-NOC + RERA-registered project at frontier prices.
+- Want LDA-NOC clear inventory at frontier prices.

 - Are an NRI or out-of-Lucknow buyer parking long-term capital.

-For mid-belt Sultanpur Road buyers (Gosainganj, IT City surround) the answer is usually clear: pay ₹3,500–₹5,000 for a delivered private project or wait for Wellness City lottery.
-For frontier buyers (Adampur Naubasta), Estone Infra at ₹1,750 sits at the sweet spot of approval-quality and entry-price.
-See more on the Mohanlalganj plots pillar.
+For mid-belt buyers (Gosainganj, IT City surround), the answer is usually clear.
+Pay ₹3,500 to ₹5,000 for a delivered private project, or wait for the Wellness City lottery (and possibly wait two years).
+For frontier buyers in Adampur Naubasta, Estone Infra at ₹1,999 standard (₹1,750 offer rate till 30 May 2026) sits at the sweet spot of approval-quality and entry-price.
+See the Mohanlalganj plots pillar for more.

-Smart investors are doing both — using Sultanpur Road as their entry vehicle, then riding the appreciation curve.
-Here is the math, with conservative assumptions, for a ₹17.5 lakh investment today (1,000 sq.ft. at Estone Infra at ₹1,750).
+Smart investors are doing both.
+Use Sultanpur Road as the entry vehicle.
+Ride the appreciation curve.
+Here's the math, conservative assumptions, for a ₹19.99 lakh investment today (1,000 sq.ft. at Estone Infra at ₹1,999).

 | Year | Annual appreciation (assumed) | Plot value | Cumulative gain |